ImHungry48/GameProgrammingProject/README.md

 ## Gameplay Mechanics
 ### Sanity Management
 - Increasing Sanity: Interact with objects that trigger calming memories, such as notes, photos, or music.
+Successfully figuring out the puzzle also increases sanity.
-- Decreasing Sanity: Encounter stressors common to computer science students, like challenging puzzles and difficult exams, which lower the sanity bar.
+- Decreasing Sanity: First, student is not in a safe room (the current saferoom is the bathroom).
+Second, if student interacts with objects in an incorrect way (or with an incorrect object).
+Third, if student encounters the monster.

 ### Progression
 - Navigate through multiple dream phases, each representing different psychological states.
+Different dream phases likely correspond to different scenes.
 - Each phase may have unique mechanics affecting the player's sanity level.

 ### Special Events and Triggers
 - Certain events or objects may trigger the appearance of a monster, adding urgency to maintain sanity.
-- Lower sanity increases the frequency of these threats.
+- Lower sanity increases the frequency of these threats (potentially).

 ### User Interface and Controls
 - Sanity Bar: Displayed on-screen, updating in real-time based on player actions and in-game events.